andybalham/blog-source-code/blog-posts/published/serverless-azure-03-blob-storage.md

 # Using Local Blob Storage

-In the [previous post](TODO) in this [series on creating a webhook proxy](TODO), I added API Management in front of an Azure Function.
+In the [previous post](https://www.10printiamcool.com/exposing-an-azure-function-using-api-management) in this [series on creating a webhook proxy](https://www.10printiamcool.com/series/azure-serverless) using Azure serverless technology, I added API Management in front of an Azure Function.
 In this post, I turn my attention to fleshing out the back-end functionality.
 In particular, implementing the 'store' part of the store and forward pattern and putting the received request payloads in Azure Blob Storage for subsequent processing.

 ## A quick overview of Azure Blob Storage

-[Blob Storage](TODO) is the Azure service that is equivalent to [AWS S3](TODO), in that it is used for storing large amounts of unstructured data, such as text or binary data.
+[Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) is the Azure service that is equivalent to [AWS S3](https://aws.amazon.com/s3/), in that it is used for storing large amounts of unstructured data, such as text or binary data.

 Blob Storage is composed of the following resource hierarchy: